Hampshire County Council

 The Committee did not receive any deputations.

-With the agreement of the Chairman, Councillor Pam Bryant addressed the Committee.
-Councillor Bryant acknowledged concerns within the local community regarding the proposals and requested that the Committee recommend to the Executive Lead Member not to agree with the relocation.
+With the Chairman’s consent, Councillor Pam Bryant addressed the Committee.
+She acknowledged the concerns expressed by the local community regarding the proposed changes to Henry Cort Community College and urged the Committee not to support the relocation.

 Chairman's Announcements